Soulsender/Notes/Misc/Business Notes.md

 - **situational** interview is when you are given a situation you must answer to
 - in a tricky question, consider the implications and then answer
 - last opportunity to correct misconceptions is at the end of the interview
-- when discussing salary, be proactive and initiate
+- when discussing salary, wait for interviewer to bring it up
 ### Chapter 3
 - the first stage of the writing process includes analyzing the audience
 - **three step writing process**